AcademySoftwareFoundation/tac/tools/web_conferencing_zoom.md

 ### Conduct and Moderation

-Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses, from starting and stopping the meeting to acting on [Code of Conduct][] issues.
-The Academy Software Foundation adheres to its [Code of Conduct][] or the relevant project code of conduct throughout all platforms and includes all communication mediums.
+Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses, from starting and stopping the meeting to acting on [Code of Conduct][] issues. {{ site.foundation_name }} adheres to its [Code of Conduct][] or the relevant project code of conduct throughout all platforms and includes all communication mediums.

 If you're dealing with a troll or bad actor: